perryas/PacMan/README.md

 ### Support:

-* Feel free to contact me at the following email address: aperry@stevens.edu
+* Feel free to contact me at the following email address: perryasp@gmail.com

 ### Roadmap: